Aaron-Bopp/Obsidian-notes/me/topics/meditation.md

 		- where does it happen
 		- what does it feel like
 	- Catch that moment and observe it
-	- #DrK "It's not about the answer it's about training yourself to look"
+	- #Ref/DrK "It's not about the answer it's about training yourself to look"
 - Dual Nostril Breathing [[DrK Interviews#^92ae7b]]
 - [Flamingo Pose](https://youtu.be/UUC8qF5iDag?t=6195)
 	- As you adopt the position your mind forces you into the present: you can't think about other things